hanchan07/FLINT/README.md

 Formatting dates and time is unnecessarily verbose in comparison to moment.js.
 We recommend using moment.js unless you need to use vanilla javascript.

 We have not looked at currency, however it appeared to be fairly simple with Intl.js but more work in other libraries.

+## Presentation

+This repo also contains our Internationalization evaluation presentation.
+This presentation uses a server-based version of (reveal.js)[https://github.com/hakimel/reveal.js#basic-setup].

+The presentation resides in the `presentation` directory.

+To run the presentation:
+ - `cd presentation`
+ - `npm start`

+To show the speaker view, with the presentation running and in focus, press `S`.